 Deferred payments – paying for care costs from the value of your house

-Who can get deferred payments?
+Who can get funding under these schemes?

 You can apply if: